Other November pages: Leaf fall and autumn colours • Flowers • Birds and insects • Weather

 On heathland gorse can sport some yellow flowers, though this varies widely from bush to bush and place to place, while in gardens winter jasmine shrubs burst into blooms of the same colour - usually later in the month after it has lost its leaves, but sometimes earlier, while some foliage is still there.

 Winter flowering cherry trees bloom in gardens and suburban streets late in the month too.
-Don't confuse this with viburnum farreri, a pink-flowered garden shrub that can start to produce pink flowers even early in November while it still has leaves, and holds onto them even once the leaves have fallen later in the month.
+Don't confuse this with viburnum farreri, a pink-flowered garden shrub that can start to produce blooms even early in November while it still has leaves, and holds onto them even once the leaves have fallen later in the month.

 The more normal viburnum, also a garden shrub, has white flowers, which it continues to produce in its half-hearted way this month (some flowers out, some going over or not yet open).
+In the same habitat rosemary occasionally gets confused in milder Novembers and puts out some blue flowers, while magnolia trees have large green buds which will open to glorious flowers at the end of March.

 What look like flower buds on rhododendron are clusters of leaves waiting to open in spring: these distinguish it from cherry laurel, though very occasionally the latter may start to produce very tiny flower buds this month, something it does not normally do till late December.
 You can also see last year's seed cylinders on rhododendron, which start the month green but tend to be shrivelling and going brown by its end.

-Draped over hedgerows on chalk soils, old man’s beard, the seed of traveller’s joy, now for the most part has the fluffy appearance that gives it its winter name.
+Draped over hedgerows on chalk soils, old man’s beard, the seed of traveller’s joy, for the most part now has the fluffy appearance that gives it its winter name.
 It seems much more abundant than the plant's flowers were in July and August.

 Seeds and catkin buds on trees

-Likewise the catkins buds on alder - also formed in summer and now about 3 centimetres long and green, brown, maroon or (rarely) pinkish - will not flower till February.
+Likewise the catkins buds on alder - also formed in summer and now about 3 centimetres long and green, brown, maroon or (rarely) pinkish - will flower in February.
 Its new seed cones turn from green to brown (and then open to release their seed) in the first half of the month, if they have not already done so in late October.
 They then become indistinguishable from last year's cones, which are still on the tree.

-Birch has catkin buds which will not flower until late March or early April: they look brown from a distance, but close up you may see that they are green flecked with brown.
+Birch has catkin buds which will not flower until late March or early April: they look brown from a distance, but close-up you may see that they are green flecked with brown.
 The tree may retain some of its dried brown seed cylinders even after leaf fall.

 Other trees retaining seeds after leaf fall include female ash trees, which have bunches of desiccated brown "keys", and limes, which still have some of their winged fruits: both can hold on to them throughout the winter.